 I am usually really good at making sure all of my ingredients are at room temperature.
 This is important so that all of the ingredients emulsify together and yield proper results when baking.
 I never mess around with this when it comes to cookie dough or cake batter, but I tend to be a bit less rigid when it comes to (some) buttercreams.

 Even still, I usually check the ingredients to make sure they’re not rock hard.
-But I actually broke my favourite KitchenAid beater blade a couple of weeks ago because I tried to whip a large chunk of butter when it was still too hard!
+But I actually broke my favorite KitchenAid beater blade a couple of weeks ago because I tried to whip a large chunk of butter when it was still too hard!
 Sad times.

 So this time, with this mascarpone buttercream, I actually cut my butter up into cubes so it would come to room temperature faster.
 What I failed to do though, and ultimately what caused the issues (I think), is that I didn’t properly bring the tub of mascarpone to room temperature.
 I didn’t even check it!

 I don’t know why I didn’t check it.
 I guess I thought it would be fine (cream cheese usually is) or that even if it was a bit stiff, it would soften up while it was whipping.
 What I didn’t anticipate is that the butter and mascarpone would completely curdle and separate when whipped together.